twcc/man-vip/doc-en/docs/user-guides/twcc/vcs/vds/data-disks/details/view-attach-delete-data-disk.md

 <br/>

-## Detach from VCS instances
+## Detach from a VCS instance

 To delete a data disk or attach it to another VCS instance, please detach it from the original VCS instance before performing other operations.

-For detailed steps of unmounting and detaching data disks, please refer to [Detach data disks](https://man.twcc.ai/@twccdocs/vcs-vds-guide-detach-data-disk-en).
+For detailed steps of unmounting and detaching data disks, please refer to [Detach a data disk](/user-guides/twcc/vcs/vds/data-disks/details/detach-data-disk.md).

 <br/>

-## Delete data disks
+## Delete a data disk

 You can delete a disk when it is no longer in use.
 Once deleted, <ins>**it will not be billed anymore**</ins>.